 Assessment of an alcohol problem usually consists of a scripted interview and a drug test.
-An initial assessment of an alcoholic by an addiction specialist serves a few important purposes.
-First of all, it helps a specialist understand more about the drinker’s habits and drinking.
+An initial assessment by an addiction specialist serves a few important purposes.
+First of all, it helps rehab staff understand more about the drinker’s habits and drinking.
 It might also help uncover underlying mental or emotional issues that may be contributing to their alcohol use.
 Additionally, assessment can be used as a baseline measure for treatment success.
 And ultimately, this evaluation will be used to create an individual treatment and recovery plan.

 The detox stage of alcohol rehabilitation is often one of the most difficult for many serious alcoholics.
-During detox, the body is trying to adjust to functioning without alcohol as well as get rid of any remaining alcohol in the system.
+During detox, the body must adjust to functioning without alcohol and get rid of any remaining alcohol in the system.
 This typically results in severely uncomfortable withdrawal symptoms, including:

 - shakiness vomiting